AsmXFoundation/AsmX-G2/README.md

 - The update process may require administrative privileges, depending on your system configuration.
 - It's recommended to back up your current AsmX G2 configuration before updating.
 - If you encounter any issues during the update process, please refer to our troubleshooting guide or open an issue on our GitHub repository.

-# Architecture
-The AsmX architecture includes a main stack, two cores, a unique numeric representation, and a memory architecture.
-The first kernel is responsible for calling the compiler, which then compiles the source code into an intermediate representation.
-The second core is responsible for assembling and executing the code.
-This design ensures efficient code execution and optimization.

-AsmX supports the use of registers, instructions, functions and object-oriented programming.
-Its memory architecture is also tailored to provide flexibility and optimization capabilities.

-AsmX can be thought of as a compiler in that it takes high-level source code and transforms it into a lower-level representation that can be executed.
-This process includes parsing, intermediate representation creation, code optimization, and target code generation.

-Essentially, AsmX is a programming language implemented in Node.js that compiles source code into an intermediate representation.
-Its architecture includes a main stack, two cores, a unique number representation system, and its own memory architecture.
-AsmX supports the use of registers, instructions, functions and object-oriented programming.

-AsmX can also be thought of as an intermediate representation compiler (IRC) because it compiles source code into an intermediate representation, allowing further optimization and execution on a virtual machine or simulated architecture.
-It is important to note that AsmX is not an interpreter because it does not directly execute source code line by line.
-Instead, the first kernel calls the compiler, which then compiles the source code into an intermediate representation, and the second kernel assembles and executes the code.